 I think this one hurts artists the most.

 It’s too bad, really.
 Building a consistent base of local buyers is one of the best ways to make a living as an artist, and Craigslist really has the potential to help with that.
+But since it’s such a mixed-bag of results, I can’t imagine that many serious art buyers are looking at Craigslist for quality art.

 To me, there just seems to be several better ways to sell art online.
 Browse around and read some of my other articles about selling your art on the internet and you’ll see what I mean.